from __future__ import annotations

 setattr(self._device, name, command_type(backend))

-if command_type is not expected_command_type:
+if get_origin_class(command_type) is not get_origin_class(

 self._raise(